Free Calculator

 How is the credit card minimum payment calculated?

-Typically the higher of: (a) 1–2% of the balance plus interest and fees, or (b) a flat minimum ($25–$35).
+Typically the higher of: (a) this month's interest plus about 1% of your balance, or (b) a flat floor (around $35).
 This means the minimum payment shrinks as your balance decreases — which is exactly what makes it a debt trap.

 How long does it take to pay off $5,000 with minimum payments?